gilesgamon/amazonlinux2-liberty/README.md

 ##To Do

 Add variant of more up-to-date binaries.

 Wrap and test for Fargate.

-Perhaps switch from SDK to JDK - minor me thinks
+Perhaps switch from JDK to JRE - minor me thinks

 Tune the logs - I prep'd amazon-cloudwatch-agent.json but have not yet put it all together in the supervisord orchestrated method yet

+Add from TF for Fargate (maybe)